Advertisement

 99 Music Calendars in Our Shop Help Us to Achieve Our Mission Goals: Bach Calendars, one Mozart Calendar, one Beethoven Calendar, Pipe Organ Calendars and More

 Why is that?
-Because we can "transform" the complete leftover amount in our Shop of the Bach Mission into new ideas.
+Because we can "transform" the complete leftover amount in our shop of the Bach Mission into new ideas.
 Thank you so much.
 Click here to get to all shops.
-And from there go on on ... with a second click.
+And from there go on ... with a second click.

 We “Missionize” in the Matter of Classical Music ...
 For Only 59 Cents per Year*: All Starts (...
 For Example) For Your Kids With My Homework Assignment